Perinatal Trauma

 Whilst the process around becoming a parent is often thought of as being a magical time, unfortunately for some, it’s not always the case.

 Whilst your brain has an innate ability to process and store these events.
 Sometimes, due to no fault of your own, these processes can become overloaded and disrupted, leaving these memories “stuck”.
-So instead of becoming past events you can calmly recall at will, intense thoughts, feelings, and sensations can easily be triggered as you go about your daily life, significantly impacting your well-being.
+Instead of becoming past events you can calmly recall at will, intense thoughts, feelings, and sensations can easily be triggered as you go about your daily life, significantly impacting your well-being.

 The good news is there are varies ways you can aid your brains natural process of ‘unlocking’ these stuck memories, allowing them to be reprocessed and releasing their hold on you.

-I offer the following:
+Emma offers the following:

 You can find out more about what is involved with these therapy sessions here